 Addiction & Recovery

-Medication for Addiction Treatment (MAT) offers services through the Barton Community Health Center to members of the greater Lake Tahoe community experiencing addiction to opioids and other substances.
-We offer medication, referrals with an addiction psychologist, and peer support coaching services in support of recovery.
+Addiction and recovery services are available through the Barton Community Health Center to the greater Lake Tahoe community, experiencing addiction to opioids, alcohol, and other substances.

 Cal Hospital CompareOpioid Care Honor Roll